lwenxuan420-lgtm/GemmaShield-AI-Voice-Scam-Detection-System/README.md

 # 👨‍💻 Author

-Developed by a Computer Science student exploring:
+Developed as an independent research and engineering project exploring:

 - AI Security
 - AI Safety